RediSearch/RediSearch/docs/docs/basic-constructs/configuration-parameters.md

 ## Set configuration parameters at run-time (for supported parameters)

-RediSearch exposes the `FT.CONFIG` endpoint to allowing for the setting and retrieval of configuration parameters at run-time.
+Search and Query exposes the `FT.CONFIG` endpoint to allow for the setting and retrieval of configuration parameters at run-time.

 To set the value of a configuration parameter at run-time (for supported parameters), simply run: